Contents

 Discovery

-Institutional-quality Private Equity now available in French life insurance and PER - Assurance.
+A range of institutional-quality private equity funds, available in French life insurance and PER - Assurance.

 Minimum commitment